Nikkei set to rise but pace of gains seen slowing

-TOKYO, Sept 28 The Nikkei average is expected to rise on Wednesday as investors continue to take heart from European efforts towards a solution to contain its sovereign debt woes, though the pace of gains is likely to slow after Tuesday's jump.
+TOKYO The Nikkei average is expected to rise on Wednesday as investors continue to take heart from European efforts toward a solution to contain its sovereign debt woes, though the pace of gains is likely to slow after Tuesday's jump.

 Tuesday was the last day for investors to buy many Japanese stocks and still get dividends on them for the April-September first-half, contributing to a rush of buying late in the session.
 But now that the dividend-related buying has passed, gains will likely be slower, strategists said.